avery-pierce/averypierce.me/scrip.md

 On your turn, you may spend spades to buy something from the market.
 The rank of the spade card you play must be **greater than or equal to** the rank of the card you are buying (Jack=11, Queen=12, King=13, Ace=15).
 The card that was acquired from the market is put into the players discard pile, along with the spade that was spent to acquire it (a spade card cannot be spent more than once on a turn)

-**Example**: On her turn, Alice has the 8-spades in her hand.
-The market shows 5-spades, 8-hearts, and 10-clubs.
-She may spend the 8-spades from her hand to buy either the 5-spades or the 8-hearts because her 8-spades is greater than or equal to both of these cards.
-She cannot spend the 8-spades to buy the 10-clubs because 10 is higher than 8.
+**Example**: On her turn, Alice has the `8♠` in her hand.
+The market shows `5♠`, `8♥`, and `10♣`.
+She may spend the `8♠` from her hand to buy either the `5♠` or the `8♥` because her `8♠` is greater than or equal to both of these cards.
+She cannot spend the `8♠` to buy the `10♣` because 10 is higher than 8.

 If you have more than one spade in your hand, you may either spend each card separately to make multiple buys, *or* you may add 2 or more cads together and treat the sum of those cards as your buy power.
+Remember, Ace is worth 15.
+Unless you have the `A♠`, you'll have to play more than one spade card to buy an Ace.

-**Example**: On her turn, Alice has the 8-spades and the 2-spades in her hand.
-The market shows 5-spades, 8-hearts, and 10-clubs.
-In addition to the options in the example above, she also has the option to spend *both* the 8-spades and the 2-spades to acquire the 10-clubs (because 8+2 ≥ 10)
+**Example**: On her turn, Alice has the `8♠` and the `2♠` in her hand.
+The market shows `5♠`, `8♥`, and `10♣`.
+In addition to the options in the example above, she also has the option to spend *both* the `8♠` and the `2♠` to acquire the `10♣` (because 8+2 ≥ 10)

 This action cannot be blocked or countered by other players.